 Bamboo scaffolding is made from bamboo and is used extensively across the world, particularly in Asia and Hong Kong where it’s favored for strength, flexibility, and eco-friendliness.
-Countries that have tropical climates harvest the bamboo as it can grow strong and quickly to be used as scaffolding material.
+Countries that have tropical climates harvest bamboo as it can grow strong and quick to be used as scaffolding material.

 China is home to 500 species of bamboo, which is 40% of all known species in the world.
 But in most of China, bamboo has largely fallen out of use as a construction material because of safety concerns.
 Builders favor aluminum and Spar Steel, which they see as higher quality.